nhsbsa/immigration-hs/docs/documentation/adding-css-javascript-and-images.md

 /app/assets/javascripts/application.js
 ```

-Do not edit the file `/public/javascript/application.js` because it’s deleted and rebuilt every time you make a change to your prototype.
+Do not edit the file `/public/javascript/application.js` because it's deleted and rebuilt every time you make a change to your prototype.

 ### Add existing JavaScript files